apache/inlong-website/docs/quick_start/mysql_kafka_clickhouse_example.md

 ---
-title: MySQL -> Kafka -> ClickHouse Example
+title: MySQL -> Kafka -> ClickHouse
-sidebar_position: 5
+sidebar_position: 3
 ---

 Here we use an example to introduce how to use Apache InLong creating MySQL -> Kafka -> ClickHouse data ingestion.